thediymaker/slurm-node-dashboard/docs/tutorial/good/2025/index.md

    ssh -i ~/.ssh/tutorial_key rocky@your_vm_public_ip
    ```
    - Replace `your_vm_public_ip` with the IP address provided by the tutorial host
-   - When prompted for a passphrase, enter: `good-tutorial-2025!`
+   - No passphrase will be required for the SSH connection

 #### For Windows Users